 Above all else, teachers must be excited about teaching their subject matter to gifted children.
 Our teachers have advanced degrees in teaching or have degrees/experience in their subject area.
 Some of our teachers are gifted themselves; all are passionate about teaching gifted children.
 All teachers are required to have background checks in place prior to teaching.

 Karen Anderson loves making things!
 Especially yarny things.
 She has been a member of the Weavers Guild of Greater Cincinnati since 2004 where she knits, embroiders, dyes, spins, weaves, crochets, braids, and lucets.
+She also teaches at the Clifton Cultural Arts Center.
 She enjoys sharing her knowledge with anyone who wants to listen!

-Ryan Cheng graduated with an associate degree in electro-mechanical engineering technology (ABET accredited) from Sinclair College.
-He won the National Association of Rocketry Scholarship and is currently an undergrad from Miami University double majoring in robotics, electrical and computer science engineering.
+Ryan L. Cheng graduated with an associate degree in electro-mechanical engineering technology (ABET accredited) from Sinclair College.
+He won the National Association of Rocketry Scholarship and is an undergrad at Miami University double majoring in robotics, electrical and computer science engineering.
 He has Solidworks CSWA, National Association of Rocketry Level 2 High Power Certification and enjoys mentoring student teams for FIRST, VEX, TARC, and Ohio 4-H in rocketry and science projects.
-Ryan believes getting students excited about STEM at an early age is the key to giving them the skills to be critical thinkers.
+Ryan says, “I believe getting students excited about STEM at an early age is the key to giving them the skills to be critical thinkers.”

-Kevin Coleman has been a chess coach in the Cincinnati area for the past ten years and is a former officer of the Cincinnati Chess Club.
+Kevin Coleman has been a chess coach in the Cincinnati area for over ten years and is a former officer of the Cincinnati Chess Club.
 He leads our fearless “Super Saturday Knights” each spring at the Queen City Classic Chess Tournament where we would love for you to join us.
+LinkedIn

-Lee Davis is an artist and writer.
-He has illustrated children’s books, created comics for fantasy magazines, and contributed to stories featured in small press anthologies.
-Most recently, Lee has been creating comics for the Texas rock band The Toadies.
-He has created and self-published his own comics in his free time, as well as getting back to writing fiction.
+William (Lee) Davis is an artist and writer.
+He has illustrated children’s books, created comics for fantasy magazines, and written stories featured in small press anthologies.
+Most recently, Lee has been creating comics for the Texas rock band The Toadies through their agency.
+He creates and self-publishes his own comics in his free time.
+He is looking forward to getting back to writing fiction.

 Aidan Gallagher is a computer science undergrad at Miami University of Ohio and a member of the varsity Overwatch team.
-He has been a webmaster resource for The Super Saturday Program since 2015.
-Aidan participated in the HackHarvard 2017 and is proficient in Java, Python, front-end web development, and other programming languages.
+He has served as webmaster resource for The Super Saturday Program and participated in the HackHarvard 2017.
+Aidan is proficient in Java, Python, front-end web development, and other programming languages.
+LinkedIn

 Jessica Hamilton has taught K-5 gifted education in Kentucky public schools and is raising two gifted children of her own.
 She holds a master’s degree in gifted education from Northern Kentucky University and a bachelor’s degree in education from the University of Cincinnati.
 She hopes to be a resource both as a parent and an educator for the families of The Super Saturday Program.